Endemic-NFT/endemic-docs/docs/subgraphs/exchange.md

 Exchange subgraph indexes activity on Endemic such as collections, NFTs, auctions, bids and reports.

 ## Indexed contracts
-- Endemic Marketplace
+- Endemic Exchange
-- ERC-721 Contract Factory
+- Endemic Collection Factory
 - Royalties Provider

 ## How to query?​